-38. One of Bradford Hill's considerations is 'specificity', i.e. a causal relationship may be more likely if the effects of a particular exposure are specific to a particular outcome (e.g. a particular dye increasing the risk of bladder cancer).
+41. One of Bradford Hill's considerations is 'specificity', i.e. a causal relationship may be more likely if the effects of a particular exposure are specific to a particular outcome (e.g. a particular dye increasing the risk of bladder cancer).
 However, if an exposure appears to be associated with many different outcomes, then this may indicate study bias rather than a true causal effect.
 There are, however, important exceptions to this - smoking and radiation cause many different diseases, and dioxin increases the risk of cancer in general.
-Thus, none of Bradford Hill considerations (apart from temporality - the cause should precede the effect) is essential - this is why Bradford Hill refers to causal 'considerations' rather than 'criteria'.
+Thus, none of Bradford Hill considerations (apart from temporality - the cause should precede the effect) is essential - this is why Bradford Hill proposed a weight of evidence approach to assessing causality rather than 'hard-and-fast rules of evidence'.